Food trials for allergies and sensitivities

-3. All treats, flavored medications or vitamin supplements must we withheld.
+3. All treats, flavored medications or vitamin supplements must be withheld.

 4. The feeding dish should be glass, ceramic or stainless steel (not plastic).

-5. Do not feed homemade diets long term without discussing mineral and vitamin supplementation.
+5. Do not feed restricted homemade diets long term (see above).

 6. Make a note of the amount of itching and skin lesions that you see at the beginning.
-Assess how often you are seeing scratching, how red the ears are, how many spots there are on the abdomen.
-Every two weeks reassess the skin and the amount of itching.
+Assess how often you are seeing scratching, how red the ears are, how many spots there are on the abdomen, how much the pet wants to lick and chew the feet, etc. Every two weeks reassess the skin and the amount of itching.

 8. Outdoor pets should be confined during the course of the trial to prevent them from getting other foods.
 This is particularly important for those dogs and cats that tend to roam the neighborhood begging from neighbors or raiding garbage cans.